-- (a) Upon written request an employee shall be entitled to parental leave of up to 35 consecutive weeks without pay.
-Birth mothers who do not take maternity leave, birth fathers and adoptive parents will be allowed up to 37 consecutive weeks without pay. - (b) Where both parents are employees of the Employer, the employees shall determine the apportionment of the 35 weeks parental leave between them. - (c) Such written request pursuant to (a) above must be made at least four weeks prior to the proposed leave commencement date. - (d) Leave taken under this clause shall commence: - (1) In the case of a birth mother, immediately following the conclusion of leave taken pursuant to Clause 19.1;
+(a) Upon written request an employee shall be entitled to parental leave of up to 35 consecutive weeks without pay.
+Birth mothers who do not take maternity leave, birth fathers and adoptive parents will be allowed up to 37 consecutive weeks without pay.

+(b) Where both parents are employees of the Employer, the employees shall determine the apportionment of the 35 weeks parental leave between them.

+(c) Such written request pursuant to (a) above must be made at least ten (10) weeks prior to the proposed leave commencement date.
+The Employer will consider accepting less notice when there are exceptional circumstances preventing the full ten (10) weeks' notice.

+(d) Leave taken under this clause shall commence:

+(1) In the case of a birth mother, immediately following the conclusion of leave taken pursuant to Clause 19.1;